5 Questions for Mitchell Silver

-When New York’s new mayor, Bill de Blasio, tapped Mitchell Silver to become the city’s Commissioner of Parks and Recreation, he was offering an invitation home to one of the nation’s most respected urban planners (and past president of the American Planning Association).
+When Mayor Bill de Blasio tapped Mitchell Silver to become the New York City’s Commissioner of Parks & Recreation, he was offering an invitation home to one of the nation’s most respected urban planners (and past president of the American Planning Association).

 Silver was raised in Brooklyn, earned his bachelor’s and master’s degrees in New York (from Pratt Institute and Hunter College) and spent several years working for New York's Department of City Planning and the Manhattan borough president’s office.
-To move into the New York City parks position on May 12, Silver relocated from Raleigh, N.C., where he’d been the Director of Planning and Development since 2005.
+To move into the New York City parks position on May 12, 2014, Silver relocated from Raleigh, North Carolina., where he’d been the director of planning and development since 2005.

 1. When people think about parks, they most likely imagine playgrounds, playing fields and activities for young, very active people.
 How do — or should — parks and green spaces serve older adults?